rehamashrafshouman/CVC---Sign-Language-Translator/README.md

 ## Team name: Space cowboy
 ## Team members
-  - Abanoub Salib
+  - Abanoub Salib :ML
-  - Abanoub Michael
+  - Abanoub Michael:GUI
-  - Rita Ehab
+  - Rita Ehab:Image processing
-  - Reham Ashraf
+  - Reham Ashraf :Image processing
-  - Menna Allah Mohamed
+  - Menna Allah Mohamed: GUI

+Whole team did the integration part together and collecting dataset.

 ## Our Workflow
   1) We made a dataset by ourselves but then we found a dataset that can help us as ML model need large dataset.